 Q: What are the school’s admissions criteria?

-A: The admissions coordinator works with each family to determine the quality of the fit between the school and the student.
+A: The Admissions Clerk works with each family to determine the quality of the fit between the school and the student.
 Students are admitted if the school and the family believe that the student can thrive in the TRVS’s program, and the student chooses to join the school community.

 Q: Where is the school?

-A: The school is located in the former St. Stephen’s School building in the Hazelwood neighborhood of Pittsburgh.
+A: The school is located in the Spartan Community Center building in the Hazelwood neighborhood of Pittsburgh.

 Q: Can I afford the school?

 A: The school is deeply committed to being accessible to families of all income levels through our financial aid program.
 See the tuition and financial aid page for details.

 A: Yes.
 Pennsylvania state law requires that if a district provides bus transportation for its students to attend the public schools, it must also provide transportation to students who attend non-public schools, as long as the school is located less than 10 miles by road beyond the school district boundary.